pycontribs/pyrax/docs/cloud_servers.md

     openSUSE 12.1   -- ID: 096c55e5-39f3-48cf-a413-68d9377a3ab6
     Fedora 16 (Verne)   -- ID: bca91446-e60e-42e7-9e39-0582e7e20fb9
     Debian 6 (Squeeze)   -- ID: a10eacf7-ac15-4225-b533-5744f1fe47c1

+### Different Image Types
+There are two types of images: the base images supplied by your cloud provider, and the images created from your cloud servers (commonly referred to as _snapshots_).
+You can get a list containing just a single type using one of the following calls:

+    cs.list_base_images()
+    cs.list_snapshots()

 ## Listing Flavors
 Let's do the same for flavors: